MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 [!code-csharp[](../assets/code/ProgramDemo.cs?highlight=4)]

+> [!TIP]
+> Each section is independent.
+I recommend you to overwrite the `Program.cs` file with the code of each section to avoid any confusion.
+Attention: the last section has two code blocks for one example!

 ## The `ScrollingMenu` element

 The `ScrollingMenu` element is an historic element of the library.
 Some features about it changed but the principle remains the same.
 It is used to display a list of items and allow the user to select one or several items.